Matsuri247/MSFN-for-Spectral-Super-Resolution/README.md

 ```

 # Citation
-If this repo helps you, please consider citing our works.
+If you find this repo useful, please consider citing our works.
 ```
 @ARTICLE{msfn,
   author={Wu, Yaohang and Dian, Renwei and Li, Shutao},